ugrupp/woebking/README.md

 This website is based on [Hugo](https://gohugo.io/) as a static site generator and [Gulp](https://gulpjs.com/) + [Webpack](https://webpack.js.org/) as the asset pipeline tools.
 Originally it's a heavily modified fork of [victor-hugo](https://github.com/netlify/victor-hugo).

-This project is released under the [GPL-3.0](LICENSE).
-Please make sure you understand its implications and guarantees.

 ## Usage

 ### Prerequisites